SpenceKonde/ATTinyCore/README.md

 ### Option to disable millis()/micros()

 The Tools -> millis()/micros() allows you to enable or disable the millis() and micros() timers.
 If set to enable (the default), millis(), micros() will be available.
 If set to disable, these will not be available, Serial methods which take a timeout as an argument will not have an accurate timeout (though the actual time will be proportional to the timeout supplied); delay will still work.
 Disabling millis() and micros() saves flash, and eliminates the millis interrupt every 1-2ms; this is especially useful on parts with very limited flash, as it saves a few hundred bytes.
+We do not support using alternate timers for millis like megaTinyCore and DxCore do - there, the timers are consistent - The same code on DxCore and megaTiny Core handles both the type A and Type B timers om those parts.
+Except for the ubiquitous timer 0, there are almost as many timers as parts.
+It's challenging to evenm wrangle them into gemneratiogmn PW<

 ## Memory Lock Bits, disabling Reset
 ATTinyCore will never set lock bits automatically, nor will it set fuses to disable ISP programming (it is intentionally not made available as an option, since after doing that, an HVSP programmer is needed to further reprogram the chip, and inexperienced users would be at risk of bricking their chips this way).
 The usual workflow when these bits are in use is Set other fuses -> Upload -> Test -> set the lockbits and/or fuses.
 This can be done from the command line using AVRdude.
 To expedite the process, you can enable "Verbose Upload" in preferences, do "burn bootloader" (the board and/or programmer does not need to be present), scroll to the top of the output window - the first line is the avrdude command used to burn the bootloader, including the paths to all the relevant files.
 It can be used as a template for the command you execute to set the fuse/lock bits.
 Disabling of reset is currently not an option, either - but for bootloader boards, this may change - VUSB bootloaders which disable reset are in widespread use, seemingly without issue.
 It will never be an option for non-bootloader boards because of the convoluted workflow required.